AarnavTrivedi/RockPaperScissorsShoot/README.md

 # RockPaperScissorsShoot
 This is a rock paper scissors game.
 This game was developed with the following technologiges.
     HTML CSS JAVASCRIPT
     I(Aarnav Trivedi Coding) have created a rock paper scissors game.
 This game showcases my ability to create a simple program from scratch.
 I used the math.random and math.floor to calculate a random rock paper or scissors option.
-This project is as of 2/8/2020 still in development without the features of Reset or scoreboard.
-Stay tuned for those features.
+This project is as of 2/9/2020 is OFFICIALLY FINISHED!!!
+I have fully finished the features such as Reset, Random and a scoreboard.
+This is my first main project on my own from scratch.

   # Thank You To (lookingcoolonavespa)